 Roxy Ann Peak was named for the wife of an early pioneer family who owned property on the slopes of the mountain.
 Prescott Park was named for Constable George J. Prescott who was shot in the line of duty in 1937.
 The park today covers 1,720 acres.

-The Willamette Meridian passes nearby for you surveyors and geography buffs.
+passes nearby for you surveyors and geography buffs.

 Prescott Park and Roxy Ann Peak are popular recreation areas frequented by local hikers, bikers, dog walkers, and horse lovers.
 Except during inclement weather, there are usually other people enjoying themselves outdoors in the Park.